lightbend/reactive-streams-utils/README.md

 To elaborate on the above API a little.

 * `ReactiveStreams.builder()` returns a `ProcessorBuilder`.
 At this stage we are building a graph that has both an inlet (ie is a `Subscriber`) and an outlet (ie is a `Publisher`).
 If we invoked `.build()` at this stage, we would build a `Processor<ByteBuffer, ByteBuffer>`.
-* `mapConcat` has not yet been implemented for this proposal, but we can assume that it does a 1:n mapping of elements in memory.
+* `flatMapIterable` does a 1:n mapping of elements in memory, returning the results in an `Iterable`.
 It returns a new `ProcessorBuilder`.
 * `map` is implemented in the current proposal, and it returns a new `ProcessorBuilder` that outputs the new type that was mapped to.
-* `forEachAsync` is not yet implemented, and could be provided in many different forms, in this case its taking a function that takes an argument and returns a `CompletionStage` of a result.
+* `flatMapCompletionStage` does a 1:1 mapping of elements to elements asynchronously provided by a `CompletionStage`.
+* `forEach` handles each element, and in this case we've handled them all alreday in `flatMapCompletionStage`.
 An important thing to note here is that this method doesn't return a `ProcessorBuilder`, since we have now provided a sink to consume the elements, so the shape of the graph has changed to a `SubscriberBuilder`.
 * The `build` method returns a `SubscriberWithResult`.
 Many subscribers have some form of result, for example, a `toList` subscriber will produce a result that is a list of all the elements received, or a `reduce` subscriber will produce a result that is the result of a reduction function being applied to all the elements.
 So, when we build a subscriber, we also want to be able to return the result that that subscriber produces.
 In this case, we actually aren't interested in the result - though we could be, the result would be a `CompletionStage<Void>` that is redeemed when the stream completes either normally or with an error.
 The `SubscriberWithResult` naming is probably not good. `Accumulator` might be a better name.

 So, in all, we have four different types of builders: